application frameworks architect

 Bird & Bird LLP

 Synopsis: Developing AI solutions poses a multitude of challenges.
-Starting from the regulatory framework on AV, implementing privacy by design and default, ensuring functional safety, testing the solutions in 'sandbox conditions', addressing contractual and product liability, all the way up to dealing with the critical ethical issues (dilemma situations) requires a conscious, well-prepared approach.
+From the regulatory framework on AV, implementing privacy by design and default, ensuring functional safety, testing the solutions in 'sandbox conditions', addressing contractual and product liability, all the way up to dealing with the critical ethical issues (dilemma situations), developing solutions requires a conscious, well-prepared approach.
 Although 'try as you go' has never been the approach of the industry, the legal requirements on process and proper documentation, as well as managing risk, are critical success factors for AV.
 The presentation sets out the key issues and discusses possible solutions.

 chief scientist and co-founder

 Synopsis: Perception, whether camera- or lidar-based, is the heaviest task in L4/L5 autonomous vehicles.
 Although the first robot-taxis and luxury vehicles may not be as sensitive to cost, it is important to understand what the options are for the mass production of autonomous vehicles.
 The presentation will discuss the improvements possible within deep learning algorithms that will enable the mass production of autonomous vehicles.
 We will review deep learning frameworks, inference engines – including whether or not to write your own – and neural network optimization.
 Throughout the presentation we will share measured data and results for every step in the chain.